-But “whys” aren’t always glamorous, sometime the process towards your dream is slow, arduous, and tasking.
-Even with a good “why” you aren’t impervious to feeling of futility that can occur when we get weighted done with tasks and details that distract from you main purpose.
+But “whys” aren’t always glamorous, sometimes the process towards your dream is slow, arduous, and tasking.
+Even with a good “why” you aren’t impervious to the feeling of futility that can occur when we get weighted done with tasks and details that distract from your main purpose.
 If you’re unable to offload monotonous tasks, how should you find motivation past the slump?

 Marcus Aurelius, a stoic of ancient Rome offers a tool for these hard times: to recognize that work is intrinsic to human nature.
 To him, nothing is beneath us and entitlement to leisure doesn’t exist.
 He says,

 At dawn, when you have trouble getting out of bed, tell yourself: ‘I have to go to work — as a human being.
 What do I have to complain of, if I’m going to do what I was born for — the things I was brought into the world to do?
 Or is this what I was created for?
 To huddle under the blankets and stay warm?’